MyUNiDAYS/unidays-javascript/README.md

 ### Installation

-To install:

-- Run `npm install`
+To install, run `npm install` from your favourite terminal.

 ### Running the tests

-To run the tests:

-- Run `npm test` from your favourite terminal
+To run the tests, run `npm test` from your favourite terminal.

+## Contributing

+This project is set up as an open source project.
+As such, if there any any suggestions you have for features, for improving the code itself or come across any problems, you can raise them and / or suggest changes in implementation.

+If you are interested in contributing to this codebase, please follow the [contributing guidelines](./.github/contributing.md).
+This contains guides on both contributing directly and raising feature requests or bug reports.
+Please adhere to our [code of conduct](./CODE_OF_CONDUCT.md) when doing any of the above.